scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

   * Create a DMS Migration Task
   * Run the DMS Migration Task
   * Verify table migration from source DB to target DB.

+***Deploy an EC2-hosted Postgres DB***

+* Login to the AWS Management Console
+* Set your AWS Region
+* From EC2 Dashboard:
+* Launch a new EC2 instance using the Amazon-managed Ubuntu 20.x AMI
+* Select EC2 Instance Type m5a.large (or the type that works best for you)
+* Select the default VPC
+* Select subnet/AZ
+* Enable Assign Public IP.
+Later, attach an EIP so you don't end up with a different public IP address everytime you restart your EC2 instance.
+* Optional: Attach IAM SSM Role (to allow remote access into EC2 without the need for SSH)
+* For storage, assign 20 GB for good measures.
+This is more than enough for the test dataset
+* Assign a useful Name tag to the EC2 instance
+* Select Security Group with inbound rule for the Postgres port.
+Typically, it is port 5432.
+If you will be using SSH, also open port 22
+•	Review your configuration and Launch the EC2 instance
+•	Wait for EC2 instance until it's "Running" with a status check of 2/2
+•	Attach an Elastic Public IP Address.
+Note the public IP address of your EC2 instance.
+You will use this IP when configuring your server access as well as the DMS endpoints.
+•	Connect to the EC2 instance using your favorite method.
+I prefer the SSM Remote Session.